 Overheating, heatstroke, and general discomfort from the heat can all cause your pet to turn their nose up at food.
 Monitor how often and how much they eating, and try to encourage frequent small meals to get your cat the calories and nutrients they need to stay healthy.

 If you keep finding your cat laying on the tile floor of the bathroom, or the hard concrete of your basement or garage, then it’s very likely she is seeking out cooler surfaces to help reduce her discomfort.

 Cats love air conditioners too.
 It’s common for them to plant themselves right in front of an air conditioner, a fan, or an open window just to feel the cool stream of air.
 If your house is on the warm side, it’s not a bad idea to make sure these devices are safely positioned for your cat to enjoy them.

 If you are a dog owner, you know that panting is a normal way for dogs to release heat from their body, but what about cats?
-Why do cats pant?
+Why do cats pant when hot?
 If you notice your cat panting like a dog, then you should be concerned.